aloktech/MigrateHibernateToJava10/README.md

-# HibernateStudyJava10
+# MigrateHibernateToJava10
-Hibernate Study in Java10
+Migrate Hibernate from Java 8 to Java 10